appelc/Nkhotakota_camera_traps/README.md

 -   `05_model_evaluation_md_comparison.R` compares YOLO vs. MegaDetector predictions

+#### data

+-   **megadetector**: outputs from [MegaDetector v5](https://github.com/agentmorris/MegaDetector) inference

+-   **predictions**: outputs from YOLO inference (as downloaded from Njobvu-AI)

+-   **review_summaries**: summary files after projects have been reviewed (as downloaded from Njobvu-AI)

+-   **training_summaries**: summaries of training data by class, hexagon, and site

-#### YOLO:
+#### YOLO_NWR

-Python code and model file to perform inference using the Nkhotakota YOLOv4 multiclass detector
+Python code and model files to perform inference using the Nkhotakota YOLOv4 multiclass detector

--   model weights file: model weights file (trained from YOLOv4 base weights using [darknet](https://github.com/AlexeyAB/darknet) implemented in [Njobvu-AI](https://github.com/sullichrosu/Njobvu-AI))

--   `labelBatchPhotosArray.py` to generate predictions on new data
+-   `inference_yolo.py` to generate predictions on new data

--   Njobvu-AI projects script: to create Njobvu-AI projects for review of model predictions
+-   `njobvu_project.py` to create a Njobvu-AI project for review of model predictions

-Example implementation with darknet installed locally:
+### Example implementation of NWR_YOLO model

+1. Download the [NWR_YOLO](https://github.com/appelc/Nkhotakota_camera_traps/tree/main/YOLO) folder from this repository
+2. Download the NWR_YOLO_v1 model from Zenodo, unzip the folder, and place it in the NWR_YOLO directory from Step 1
+3. Ensure [darknet](https://github.com/AlexeyAB/darknet) is installed locally
-1.  open `labelBatchPhotosArray.py` in a text editor and change the following directories: ...
+4. Open `inference_yolo``.py` in a text editor and update **darknet_path** (line 15) with the installation location from Step 3
-2.  run the following code in a terminal
+5. Ensure image data are organized in the following way: *base_dir/image_folder/file1.JPG*, etc.
+6. Open a terminal, navigate to the location of your local **NWR_YOLO** folder
+7. To perform inference (generate predictions on new data using the NWR_YOLO model):

 ```
-python labelBatchPhotosArray.py path/to/image/folder --device 1
+python inference_yolo.py path/to/base_dir/image_folder --device 1
 ```

+*OPTIONAL:* To create a Njobvu-AI project using the predictions from Step 7

+8. Ensure [Njobvu-AI](https://github.com/sullichrosu/Njobvu-AI) is installed locally
+9. Open `njobvu_project.py` in a text editor and update **njobvu_dir** (line 12) with the location of your local Njobvu-AI-main folder
+10. Run the code below, then open the Njobvu-AI program to view the project

 ```
-python create_njobvu_project_single.py path/to/OUTfile.txt
+python njobvu_project.py path/to/base_dir/image_folder/OUTfile.txt
 ```

 |                  |                       |